Max Chilton: Formula Three

-Chilton made his debut at the second round of the 2007 British Formula 3 season for Arena International, despite being below the required age of 16 to take part in the season opener having sought special dispensation on the eve of his 16th birthday.
+Chilton made his debut at the second round of the 2007 British Formula 3 season for Arena International, despite being below the required age of sixteen to take part in the season opener having sought special dispensation on the eve of his sixteenth birthday.
 His best result was eleventh, in Bucharest and at Brands Hatch.
 He made one appearance in the Star Mazda Championship, at Laguna Seca – because he was a guest driver, Chilton was ineligible for points.
 He drove in the 2007 1000km of Silverstone for Arena with his brother Tom, and they finished sixth overall, eight laps down on the winning Peugeot 908 HDi FAP of Nicolas Minassian and Marc Gené.

-For 2008 Chilton moved to David Hayle's Hitech Racing, and improved to tenth place in the championship.
+For 2008, Chilton moved to David Hayle's Hitech Racing, and improved to tenth place in the championship.
 He recorded pole positions at Monza and Rockingham, and scored two podiums – second in the opening race at Oulton Park and third at Rockingham.
 He moved to Carlin Motorsport for the 2009 season, taking three pole positions in the first four races.
 He won twice during the season, the first at the Autódromo Internacional do Algarve in Portimão, and the second in his final Formula Three race at Brands Hatch.

 GP2 Series

 Chilton graduated to the GP2 Asia Series for the 2009–10 season, driving for Barwa Addax.
-From there Chilton moved to Ocean Racing Technology for the 2010 GP2 Series season championship with the highest place finish of 5th.
+From there Chilton moved to Ocean Racing Technology for the 2010 GP2 Series season championship with the highest place finish of fifth.

-In 2011 Chilton joined his father's Carlin team for the outfit's first foray into GP2, having previously driven for them in Formula Three.
+In 2011, Chilton joined his father's Carlin team for the outfit's first foray into GP2, having previously driven for them in Formula Three.
 Partnered variously by reigning Formula Renault 3.5 Series champion Mikhail Aleshin and Álvaro Parente, he finished 22nd in the Asia series and 20th in the main series.
 He remained with the team, now with backing from the Marussia Formula One team, for the 2012 season alongside Rio Haryanto.
 He secured his first series podium finish in the feature race of the first round of the championship in Malaysia, and later his first pole position and race victory in the Hungarian feature race.
 This improvement in form, together with consistent points-scoring finishes throughout the season, resulted in Chilton rising to fourth place in the drivers' championship.